MBODM/pingalive/README.md

 # pingalive
-A tiny command line tool for Windows, infinitely pinging a specific server (written in Go and Rust).
+A tiny command line tool for Windows, infinitely pinging a specific server (written in Rust).

 ![Screenshot](screenshot.png)